-From December 8th 2020, apps on the App Store will need to submit privacy details about their app.
+When submitting your app to the Apple App Store, you will need to submit privacy details about your app.
 On each app’s product page, users will be able to see the data the app may collect, and whether that data is linked to them or used to track them.
 Apps should be submitted to the App Store in line with Apple’s privacy guidelines.

 ---|---|